Blue Devil (DC Comics): Publication history

+Editor Alan Gold recalled that "usually Gary comes up with a plot.
+This he sends to Dan, who tinkers a bit, and when they're both sure of what they have, they send a copy to me.
+When I like it, too, Gary writes the full script...most of the action sequences are developed by Paris and Gary...if it's a masterpiece that will live through the ages, I hand it over to Paris and bid him go draw, draw, draw!"

+Cullins completed the covers for the series's first five issues before the scripts were finalized, leading to continuity errors regarding the presence and appearance of Blue Devil's signature trident weapon.

 The first Blue Devil series was intentionally written as a humorous and light-hearted comic book story, but this light-hearted style was discarded with later appearances of the character.

 Fictional character biography

-Daniel Cassidy is a special effects wizard and stuntman hired to create and play the title character in the movie Blue Devil.
-To that end, Cassidy creates a full-body costume with a hidden powered exoskeleton and built-in special-effects devices.
-When two of his co-stars accidentally free a demon named Nebiros, Cassidy uses his costume to drive the demon back, but not before being blasted with mystical energy.
-After the fight, Cassidy finds that the blast grafted the Blue Devil costume to his body.
+Daniel Cassidy is a special effects wizard and stuntman hired to create and play the title character in the movie Blue Devil, leading him to create a full-body costume with a hidden powered exoskeleton and built-in special-effects devices.
+When two of his co-stars accidentally free a demon named Nebiros, Cassidy uses his costume's abilities to drive the demon back, but is blasted by mystical energy.
+After the fight, Cassidy discovers that the blast grafted the Blue Devil costume to his body.

 Cassidy quickly finds himself embroiled in adventures and conflicts with supervillains, as his newfound status has turned him into a "weirdness magnet".
-After failing to find a way to remove his costume, Cassidy starts to enjoy his new lifestyle, and becomes more and more comfortable as a superhero, even accepting a place in the Justice League of America.
-He gains a sidekick when Eddie Bloomberg, his former gofer and devoted fan, designs a suit similar to his own to adventure as Kid Devil.
+After failing to find a way to remove his costume, Cassidy starts to enjoy his new lifestyle, and becomes more comfortable as a superhero, even accepting a place in the Justice League of America.
+He gains a sidekick when Eddie Bloomberg, his former gofer and devoted fan, designs a suit similar to his own and becomes Kid Devil.
 Eventually, he moves into "The House of Weirdness" with Cain as his superintendent.